Gadgetoid/wallpaper/README.md

 # Building Your Own

 Most of the magic happens in the build.py script, where you can set your own wallpaper and tile size.
-This script outputs `wallpaper.png`
+This script outputs a 1920x1080 64x64 tile `wallpaper.png` but if you run `./build.py --help` you'll see a number of options to customise the output.

 For the convinience of Windows 10 users (of which I am one) I have packaged build.py up into build.exe, which should *just work* for you.

+You can get the latest build.exe by heading over to the release page here: https://github.com/Gadgetoid/wallpaper/releases

 On Windows 10 I use WallpaperChanger.exe to change the wallpaper from the command-line, it has been included for convinience.